mjbrowns/MiscScripts/README.md

 ### Usage
 Controlled by two env vars: CADir -> location of CA keys and the extra options file.
 CAPrefix -> prefix of filenames.
 In my case, mjbrowns, so my cert is mjbrowns-ca.crt, mjbrowns-ca.key, mjbrowns.ext

-Run the script for a menu to manage stuff.
+Run the script for a menu to manage stuff.  see the man page for x509v3_config for details on setting up the ca extensions file.